 Specific locations such as grocery stores, airports, shopping malls, retail stores, taxis, and gyms.
 Consumers head to these places with a specific intention, which opens opportunities for contextually relevant ad creative.

-The Grocery TV network is an example of place-based DOOH since you can find our screens in a variety of retail types such as convenience stores, pharmacies, and supermarkets.
+The Grocery TV network is an example of place-based DOOH since you can find our screens in supermarkets at the checkout aisle.
 Place-based media not only gives marketers a chance to run unique campaign creative but also helps establish multiple touch points along the customer journey.

 Marketers are tasked with building effective omnichannel strategies that break through the barrage of media today’s consumers face.
 In order to compete, a brand must have a deep understanding of their customer’s purchase journey and the flexibility to adapt if this changes.